State of Washington Classified Job Specification

 Makes arrests, prepares evidence and reports, prosecutes cases in local district court and testifies in higher courts involving violations of both state and federal fish and wildlife regulations;

 Aids and instructs user groups and the general public regarding fish and wildlife laws/regulations and their participation in the harvesting of fish and wildlife to include gear, methods, areas and season restrictions;

 As a Master Instructor, develops defensive tactics, firearms or emergency vehicle driving training programs; develops impact weapon training program; establishes curriculum and requirements for the training programs; establishes testing criteria for training programs.

 The following legal requirements are necessary for positions in this category.
-Per RCW 77.15.075, an applicant must be a citizen of the United States of America who can read and write the English language.
+Per RCW 77.15.075, an applicant must be a citizen of the United States of America or a lawful permanent resident who can read and write the English language.
 All positions require successful completion of the Criminal Justice Training Commission (CJTC) Basic Law Enforcement Academy or a Washington DJTC recognized basic law enforcement certificate from another state.

 One year as a Fish and Wildlife Enforcement Officer 2 and successful completion and maintenance of the United States Coast Guard vessel master license requirements;